akeeba/contactus/README.md

 Pre-built packages of Akeeba Release System are made available through [our GitHub repository's Releases page](https://github.com/akeeba/contactus/releases).

+Akeeba Contact Us comes with English (Great Britain) language built-in.
+Installation packages for other languages are available [on our language download page](https://cdn.akeebabackup.com/language/contact-us/index.html).

 ## No support - For developers only

 This software is provided **WITHOUT ANY KIND OF SUPPORT WHATSOEVER**.
 It's also too simple to even have any kind of documentation whatsoever.